 But what if a patient is not fluent in English?
 What should you do?
 How do you go on about your consultation?
 Here’s a guide on how to go on about!

 - What should you do?

 Medical emergencies need dire attention and can afford no grave mistakes.
-However, in the face of the disheveled situation, one may encounter patients that do not speak English but only the localised language.
+However, in the face of a disheveled situation, one may encounter patients that do not speak English but only the localized language.